 It can depend on the region, the city or even the hotel which voltage you will come across.
 Your appliances work on 120 V. So please check locally if you can use your appliances!
 You can't use your appliances if the local voltage exceeds the maximum voltage of your appliances.
-You need a voltage converter in Madagascar, when living in the United States of America!
+You need a voltage converter in Madagascar!
 You can find voltage converters at Amazon.
 Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.

 Travel adapters from Amazon

 Need anything else?

 Check if you have packed everything for your trip at our TRAVELER'S CHECKLIST!

 Read our disclaimer.